json-logic/.github/profile/README.md

 ## Why This Organization Exists 🌍

+Many productivity applications require a way to serialize and define filters and sandbox application capabilities, and [many folks end up rolling their own implementations](https://twitter.com/thdxr/status/1796338513165611080).

-JSON Logic has become a popular standard for expressing conditional logic in a JSON-friendly format.
-However, over time, inconsistencies and ambiguities have emerged between different implementations, making it challenging for developers to rely on JSON Logic across platforms.
+JSON Logic has become a reasonably well-used standard for expressing conditional logic in a portable & embeddable format.

+With time, inconsistencies and ambiguities have emerged between different implementations, making it challenging for developers to rely on JSON Logic across platforms.

+Developing a standard specification and robust test suite will ideally make JSON Logic easier to adopt; and empower developers further.

 ## Our Goals 🚀